Applying for Bail

 A good bail application for a serious Crown Court offence (e.g. murder, drug importation etc.) will often include a combination of both security (money paid) and surety (money promised).
 The precise amount required varies, but must be a good proportion of the assets of the person providing the asset / money.
 The amount offered by the bail solicitors on behalf of the surety or security provider needs to be enough that it would financially hurt the provider if the defendant did not answer his bail.

 Conditions of non-contact with witnesses

 This is something that should be offered wherever the alleged victim is said to have suffered in any type of attack, or where there are already allegations of any interference with witnesses, or a possibility of it.
 Cases which involve intimidation such as blackmail or allegations of threatening behaviour etc. are relevant here.

 A condition of non-contact with prosecution witnesses is often not enough on its own to secure bail, but can be necessary as a first consideration when a defence bail solicitor is considering which bail conditions should be offered in order to achieve freedom before trial for the client.

 What is the best approach in applying for bail?

-It is, of course, not the case that a court will not grant bail simply because the prosecution raise an objection to bail.
+A court will not refuse bail simply because the prosecution raise an objection to bail.
 Good defence bail solicitors prepare bail applications which will predict that the prosecution will raise certain objections and answer them in advance by being prepared to attack them and offering the judge bail conditions.
 The goal is to beat the prosecution to the punch, increasing the chance of bail being granted, by wrong-footing the prosecution objections.